JINXING1124/gitSkills2/README.md

 # gitSkills2

-Creating a new branch is quick
+Creating a new branch is quick And simple.